defined perimeter

 2. Improved Compliance: With the growing number of stringent data protection regulations, such as GDPR and CCPA, organizations are under increased pressure to ensure data privacy and security.
 Zero trust networking helps meet compliance requirements by implementing granular access controls, auditing capabilities, and data protection measures.

-3. Increased Flexibility: Zero trust networking enables organizations to embrace modern workplace trends, such as remote work and cloud computing, without compromising security.
-Zero-trust networking facilitates secure access from any location or device by focusing on user and device authentication rather than network location.
+3. Increased Flexibility: Zero-trust networking enables organizations to embrace modern workplace trends, such as remote work and cloud computing, without compromising security.
+It facilitates secure access from any location or device by focusing on user and device authentication rather than network location.

 Microsegmentation for Zero Trust Networks